BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/3-frequency-filters.md

 {HPF.ar(Saw.ar(440)*0.25, MouseX.kr(40, 5000))}.play
 ```

-And if we look at a plot using a modulated highpass filter (here we increase the the cutoff frequency over time),
+If we look at a plot using a modulated highpass filter (here we increase the the cutoff frequency over time), we observe that the sawtooth wave becomes sharper.

 ```isc
 (